Yang-Zhou/certificate/README.md

 *  Recommender systems.
 *  Large-scale machine learning.
 An example of an application of machine learning.

-Homework: (implementation model, I have finished all these homeworks with 100% points)
+Homework: (implementation model or some key parts of the model, I have finished all these homeworks with 100% points)
 *  IV.
 Linear Regression with Multiple Variables (Week 2)
 *  VII.
 Regularization (Week 3)
 *  VIII.
 Neural Networks: Representation (Week 4)